MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 You can install an on-premises data gateway directly from the online service.

 > [!NOTE]
-> * It's a good general practice to make sure you're using a supported version.
+> * It's a good general practice to make sure you're using a supported version of the on-premises data gateway.
 We release a new update of the on-premises data gateway every month.
 Currently, Microsoft actively supports only the last six releases of the on-premises data gateway.
 > * Starting March 31st, the minimum required gateway version will be Feburary 2021.
 Dataflows that refresh via an earlier version of the gateway may stop refreshing.

 ### Install a gateway from Power BI service